Every morning I roll out of bed and ask myself, ‘What should I do today?’

 Over longer timeframes, compound interest is crazy powerful.
 Let’s say my goal was early retirement, and I decided to stay in full time work to maximise my savings.

-It would only take a little over two years to save the second $100,000.
-The third hundred grand would come even faster still.
+It would only take a little over two years to save the second $100k.
+The third $100k would come even faster still.
 Even if I never got a pay rise, I’d be a millionaire in about 13 years.

 As it happens, at the time of writing I’m only doing a few hours of (paid) work.
 Nevertheless, my net worth is still growing.
 To build that sort of momentum takes a fair bit of initial effort.

 …But it’s Not That Hard